 Figure 3.
 The renaming heuristic.
 (A) The nodes are split into groups by their incoming-edge label (with a separate group for nodes that have no incoming edge).
 (B) The algorithm iteratively sorts and relabels the nodes in each group until everything converges — at which point it has either exposed a contradiction (the graph is not Wheeler) or narrowed each node down to a small range of possible positions, which it hands to a solver.

 That convergence does one of two things.
 Often it settles the whole ordering, or proves no ordering can exist — an immediate answer.
-When ambiguity remains, Wheelie hands the much-reduced problem to one of two solvers: Wheelie-Pr, which exhaustively searches the remaining permutations, or Wheelie-SMT, which encodes the leftover constraints as a logic formula and lets a Satisfiability Modulo Theories solver (Z3 or cvc5) settle it.
-The heuristic is what makes either solver tractable: it shrinks an exponential search down to something small.
+When ambiguity remains, Wheelie hands the much-reduced problem to one of two solvers: Wheelie-PR, which tries permutations only among nodes that remain tied, or Wheelie-SMT, which assigns an integer order variable to each unresolved node and gives Z3 (de Moura and Bjørner, 2008) the Wheeler constraints together with the heuristic’s narrowed ranges.
+A satisfying assignment yields an ordering; an unsatisfiable formula proves that no Wheeler ordering exists.
+The heuristic is what makes either exact finish tractable.

 What it showed

-Far faster than the only prior algorithm.
-Against the previously proposed recognition algorithm (Gibney–Thankachan), Wheelie isn’t a little faster — it’s in a different regime.
-On a large benchmark suite spanning De Bruijn graphs, tries, reverse-deterministic graphs, and random graphs, the prior algorithm timed out (at 30 seconds) on 8,461 graphs; Wheelie-Pr timed out on just 784.
-In practice, Wheelie can check a graph with thousands of nodes in seconds.
+Substantially faster than the prior algorithm.
+On the paper’s benchmark suite of De Bruijn graphs, tries, reverse-deterministic graphs, and random graphs, the Gibney–Thankachan recognizer timed out after 30 seconds on 8,461 graphs; Wheelie-PR timed out on 784.
+The same experiments show Wheelie handling benchmark graphs with thousands of nodes on practical time scales.

 Figure 4.
 Recognition time versus the prior algorithm.
-(A) Each point is a graph, plotting Wheelie-Pr’s time against the Gibney–Thankachan algorithm’s (log–log); points below the diagonal are wins for Wheelie, and the red lines mark the 30-second timeout.
-(B) Across every graph type, the prior algorithm times out far more often — 8,461 graphs in total against Wheelie-Pr’s 784.
+(A) Each point is a graph, plotting Wheelie-PR’s time against the Gibney–Thankachan algorithm’s (log–log); points below the diagonal are faster for Wheelie-PR, and the red lines mark the 30-second timeout.
+(B) Across the tested graph types, the prior algorithm timed out on 8,461 graphs in total, compared with 784 for Wheelie-PR.

 Figure 5.
 The renaming heuristic, measured.
 Accumulated recognition time over a whole set of graphs, comparing Wheelie-SMT (with the heuristic) against pure SMT (without it).
 (A) On De Bruijn graphs, the full set takes about 6.5 seconds with the heuristic versus about 820 seconds without.
 (B) On reverse-deterministic graphs, about 9 seconds versus more than 10,000 — two to three orders of magnitude, from the heuristic alone.